Duck, North Carolina

 Duck is a town in Dare County, North Carolina, United States.
 As of the 2020 census, the population was 746.
-During the peak vacation season, starting after Memorial Day, the population increases to over 20,000.
 Duck is the northernmost incorporated town in Dare County and the Outer Banks' newest town, incorporated on May 1, 2002.
 Duck offers visitors outdoor recreational activities, summer events and concerts, watersports, fine dining, shopping, art galleries, and a nationally known jazz festival, as well as the 11 acre Town Park and soundside boardwalk.

+History

+On March 28, 2001, state representative William T. Culpepper III introduced the Duck Incorporation Bill in the North Carolina House of Representatives.
+The bill was passed on August 29, 2001.
+On November 6, 2001, voters voted in favor of incorporation, and Duck was incorporated as the sixth town in Dare County on May 1, 2002.